peaclab/PACT/README.md

 Simply ignore this and watch the Xyce produced log file (added to the same folder as the input files) instead.

 Note: The Dockerized version still has some problems running in Windows.
 So, we highly recommend using Linux-based or MAC OS to run the dockerized version!

+To run the VisualPACT, you could use the container's command line to run the VisualPACT.py in the VisualPACT directory.
+Currently, running through docker will only create the frames for you and will not generate the video.
+**So we highly recommend running the VisualPACT locally on your device with the outputs generated from the PACT [VisualPACT documentation](./VisualPACT/README.md)**

 # Developers: